Beowulf and Archetypal Evil

 Upon hearing about Hroðgar’s misfortune, Beowulf and fourteen other Geatish warriors leave Geatland and sail to Denmark, to offer their allegiance against this terrible foe.
 Hroðgar is strengthened by the arrival of the Geats.
 He organizes a party and they all stay at Heorot for the night.
 As was to be expected, it does not take long before Grendel shows up.
 His vicious heart laughs at the prospect of an exceptionally rich meal.
 He seizes one of the sleeping men, rips him apart and devours him completely, including feet and hands.
 Beowulf, however, is not asleep.
 (The text puts some emphasis on the fact that he is the only human being that is awake: lines 705f. and 1268).
 When Grendel comes after him, Beowulf grabs him with all his might and refuses to let go.
 A fierce battle ensues.
 The other Geatish warriors try to assist Beowulf, but their weapons are of no use, because not even the best iron in the world can harm this most evil of creatures.
 Finally, after a terrible duel, without armour or sword, Beowulf manages to tear off the arm of the beast.
 Grendel is defeated.
 He flees and returns to his muddy home to die, his hideous arm nailed to the wall of Heorot as a trophy.

 However, that night the Danes are in for a rather unpleasant surprise: as it turns out, the monster has a mother.
 (Apparently Grendel and his mother form a kind of couple; they dwell in the same filthy swamp and the text never mentions any other living relatives of Grendel.
-Furthermore, as Hroðgar explains in lines 1355-7, although the two of them have been seen together, nobody knows anything about a father.)
-While the Danessleep, unaware of any danger,the mother suddenly shows up at the mead hall to avenge the death of her son.
+Furthermore, as Hroðgar explains in lines 1355-7, the monster and its mother have been seen together, but nobody knows anything about a father.)
+While the Danes sleep, unaware of any danger, the mother suddenly shows up at the mead hall to avenge the death of her son.
 In a kind of hit-and-run action she snatches one of the Danish warriors, namely Hroðgar’s favourite knight Aeschere, and kills him.
 She also retrieves her son’s arm.

 Beowulf was sleeping elsewhere at the time, and it is only the next morning that he finds out about this second vile creature.
 Devastated, Hroðgar puts all his hope in Beowulf again.
 He implores the young hero to help him once more and also kill Grendel’s mother for him.
 Though Beowulf does not feel too confident he accepts the unexpected extra challenge and descends into the swampy pit where the Grendel family have their home.